1998 Winter Olympics: Alpine skiing

 The Alpine skiing events took place at Hakuba Happoone Winter Resort in Hakuba village, 50 kilometers west of Nagano City, and at Mount Higashidate in the Shiga Highlands in Yamanouchi, Nagano, 30 kilometers northeast of Nagano City.
-In all, 249 athletes, 141 males and 108 females, from 49 countries, took part in the 10 Alpine skiing events, men's and women's downhill, Super-G, Giant Slalom, Slalom, and Combined.
+In all, 249 athletes, 141 males and 108 females, from 49 countries, took part in the 10 Alpine skiing events, men's and women's downhill, super-G, giant slalom, slalom, and combined.
 Austria won 11 medals, including three gold.
 Germany also won three gold, and six medals in total.
 Seven other countries also won medals, including Australia, whose Zali Steggall won that countries first ever individual Winter Olympics medal.
 The most successful athletes at these Games were Katja Seizinger from Germany, who won two gold medals and one bronze; and Hermann Maier, from Austria, who won two gold medals.

 Cross-country skiing

 The cross-country skiing events took place at Nozawa Onsen Ski Resort, in the town of Nozawaonsen, approximately 50 kilometers north of Nagano.
 In all, 228 athletes, including 126 men and 102 women, from 37 countries took part.
-Russia won eight medals, including five gold medals, and Norway won nine medals, including four gold medals.
+Russia won eight medals, including all the women five gold medals, and Norway won nine medals, including four gold medals.
 Six other countries also won medals, including Finland with one gold and two bronze, and Italy with two silver and two bronze.
 Larisa Lazutina from Russia won five medals, including three gold; and Bjørn Dæhlie from Norway won four medals, including three gold.